All Episodes

 That's why we're working to get the real conservatives in office to get rid of these guys.

-You know, if if a district, you know, represent the district elects somebody knowing that this person tends to be, you know, more in the socialist policies, that's one thing.
+You know, if a district, you know, if the district elects somebody knowing that this person tends to be, you know, more in these socialist policies, that's one thing.

 But if these candidates are trying to sort of trick people into thinking that they're something that they're not, I think these candidates should know that people aren't asleep anymore.